yiisoft/validator/docs/guide/built-in-rules-callback.md

 ### Using a validation context to validate interdependent attributes

-A validation context can also be used - for example, when performing a validation of interdependent attributes. each other.
-In the example below, the 3 angles are validated by degree values to form a valid triangle:
+A validation context can also be used.
+In the example below, the 3 angles are validated as degrees to form a valid triangle:

 ```php
 use Yiisoft\Validator\Result;